TL;DR:

 Column metrics TPR = TP / CP

-True positive rate, Sensitivity, Recall, Power
+True positive rate, Sensitivity, Recall, Power (1-$\beta$)

 FPR = FP / CN

-False positive rate, $\alpha$ level
+False positive rate, $\alpha$ level, significance level

 FNR = FN / CP